entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install-by-operator.md

 7. Now go to `EntandoApp` and click `Create EntandoApp`
    - Keep the default `my-app` as your application name or select your own
    - Select the EntandoApp version: `7.0`
-8. Provide an `Ingress Host Name` specific to your namespace, e.g. `my-app.YOUR-BASE-OPENSHIFT-URL.` In CRC you can keep the default `entando.apps-crc.testing` for your first project.
+8. Provide an `Ingress Host Name` specific to your namespace, e.g. `my-app.YOUR-BASE-OPENSHIFT-URL`.
+In CRC you can keep the default `entando.apps-crc.testing` for your first project.
 9. Change the `DBMS` to `embedded`.
 This is the lightest and quickest way to test a full Entando Application.
 However, a non-embedded relational database is strongly recommended for production use.
 10. Click `Create`.
-The `Entando Operator` will now proceed to deploy the appropriate resources.
+The Entando Operator will now proceed to deploy the appropriate resources.
 11. Go to `EntandoApp` → `my-app` to check the status of the deploy

 See the [Next Steps](#next-steps) below to continue your work with Entando.